-The town of Argungu, some 40 km. north of Birnin Kebbi is known principally for its annual fishing festival.
+The town of Argungu, some 40 km. north of Birnin Kebbi is know principally for its annual fishing festival.
 However, behind the festival lies an elaborate system of sustainable resource management that underlines both the functioning of existing strategies to keep resource exploitation to sustainable levels and dispute settlement procedures.
-The population of this region are Kebbawa, a specialised fishing people.
+The population of this region are Kebbawa, a subgroup of the Hausa and they are specialised fishing people although they also farm.
 The Sarkin Ruwa ('Master of the Water') of Argungu, also known locally as the Homa, controls a network of waterways in every direction from Argungu and is at the apex of a network of subordinate Homas in adjacent villages.
 Although appointed by the Emir, his position is always associated with a particular lineage.
 The Homa has three assistants;

-Magajin Dankana a Sarkin Taru Controller of fish traps Kamba Sarkin Mamari Controller of hooks Mai Ruwa Deputy of Homa and resp onsible for enquiries birigi (cast-net), goro (hook), dalla (dragnet). dumba (fish fences), labundi (fish weirs)
+Magajin Dankana Sarkin Taru Controller of fish traps Kamba Sarkin Mamari Controller of hooks birigi cast-net goro hook dalla dragnet dumba fish fences laoundi fish weirs